jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation-v2/readme.md

 # Warning
-Currently working on v2.
+Currently working on version 2..
-For people who like to play safe: v1 is included in the ZIP file.
+Work in progress; for now: use version 1 which is included in the ZIP file.

 ## Special note
 This extension was complex to develop and is now very feature rich, yet it remains a free extension.